dginev/ar5iv/.github/ISSUE_TEMPLATE/improve-article--arxiv-id-.md

 ---

 **Exact location of issue**
 Please provide a link to the source article, ideally pointing to the exact piece of content containing the issue.
 Our documents have "id" attributes on each logical element.

-For example:
+Example:

-Section 3 of [math/0003013](https://ar5iv.org/html/math/0003013#S3.p2), where the link points to the fragment `#S3.p2`
+> Section 3 of [math/0003013](https://ar5iv.org/html/math/0003013#S3.p2), where the link points to the fragment `#S3.p2`

 **Problem details**